Eunchan-Koh/TowerDefence/README.md

 ------------------------------------------------------
 **Why Tower Defense Game?**
 ------------------------------------------------------
-While I was working on my first personal project(which is 2d horror platformer game), I felt that I was spending so much time on the conflict I faced during designing the 2d horror platformer game though I need to create some games to improve & prove my skills.
-Hence, I decided to proceed to next game project, and thought it will be good for me if I create a game that players can play multiple times with a single system, like league of legends, tetris, etc..
+While I was working on my first personal project(which is 2d horror platformer game), I felt that I was spending so much time on the conflict I faced during designing the 2d horror platformer game.
+However, I needed to create some games to improve & prove my Unity scripting skills, so I decided to proceed to next game project.
+I thought it will be good for me if I create a game that players can play multiple times with a single system, like tetris or puzzle games, etc..
 While considering what type of game to create, tower defense genre caught my eye.

 ------------------------------------------------------